 Arriving in the city of Ulaanbaatar with their backpacks and not a word of Mongolian, they boarded the first bus they saw.
 As it drove out across the vast plains, they saw little groups of gers dotted among the landscape, Mongolians gathering for the annual festival of Naadam.
 With her film maker's eye and the camera rolling, Karina chose the most scenic spot to disembark, a tiny settlement set against majestic mountains.
 Within moments they were welcomed in, offered milk tea and a lifelong love affair with Mongolia began.

-In the simplicity of Mongolian life, Karina and James gained a whole new perspective.
-In the richness of the culture, landscape, wildlife, and hospitality of this warm uncomplicated race, they discovered time and space and freedom.
+Karina and James gained a whole new perspective.
+In the richness of the culture, landscape, wildlife, and hospitality of the nomads, they discovered time and space and freedom.
 Their letters and emails home were full of this extraordinary land and friends and family were urging them to share what they had found.
 And so Panoramic Journeys was born.

 Over the last decade the company has gone from strength to strength and is now recognised as the leading authority on Mongolian travel.
 It has the rare and unique advantage of being able to use its own team of experts on the ground, thanks to the close and abiding relationships it has formed with its Mongolian staff.
 Panoramic Journeys offers a unique experience to see the real Mongolia - close up and under the surface.